miloofcroton/parking-lot/LAB.md

 * `/cars/search` Display cars.
 Filter by search term (input plate)
 * `/cars/create` Create a new car
 * `/lot` List all cars in the parking lot
+* `/lot/search` List all cars in the parking lot.
+Filter by search term

 ## Components